-SAP BusinessObject BI 4.3 is on the horizon, and many customers are planning to upgrade.
-BI 4.3 promises a new hybrid structure, a better user experience, and enhanced enterprise readiness.
+SAP BusinessObjects BI 4.3 has been released, and many customers will now be planning to upgrade.
+BI 4.3 provides a new hybrid structure, a better user experience, and enhanced enterprise readiness.
 Upgrading will allow customers to benefit from innovation to both SAP BusinessObjects and Web Intelligence (WebI).

 360Suite software is a product of SAP technology partner GB&SMITH that makes it easier, faster, safer, and cheaper for customers to realize the full potential of SAP BusinessObjects by increasing user adoption, enhancing performance, and improving security.
 Based on years of experience helping customers with upgrades, 360Suite offers a set of solutions and recommends a 10-step process for upgrading to BI 4.3 or any other version.